cherylberger/School_District_Analysis/README.md

                   * The total number of schools analyzed remained constant at 15
                   * The total number of students was reduced by 461 (the number of 9th graders at Thomas High School) from 39,170 to 38,709
                   * Total Budget" The total budget was unchanged in the updated analysis at $24,649,428
-                  * Average Math Score" average math scores decreased from 81.9 to 78.9
+                  * Average math scores decreased from 81.9 to 78.9
-                  * Average Reading Score" average reading scores increased from 78.9 to 81.9
+                  * Average reading scores increased from 78.9 to 81.9
-                  * % Passing Math" the imapct to the passing math percentage was negligible from 74.9% to 74.8%
+                  * The imapct to the passing math percentage was negligible from 74.9% to 74.8%
-                  * % Passing Reading" the impact to the passing reading percentage was also negligible from 85.8% to 85.7%
+                  * The impact to the passing reading percentage was also negligible from 85.8% to 85.7%
-                  * % Overall Passing" the overall passing percentage was slightly lower in the revised analysis from 65.2% to 64.9%
+                  * The overall passing percentage was slightly lower in the revised analysis from 65.2% to 64.9%

 #### The second objective is to prepare a revised school summary using the clean data.